 Hostelworld is likely your best bet for finding the best hostel for you.
 In my experience, most hostels in Eilat were somewhat low quality with issues, such as no lockers or poor air conditioning.

 Eilat is pretty busy all year round, but that’s certainly not to say that some months aren’t better to visit in than others.

-Budget also plays a pretty large role in when to come to Eilat.
-June-July are likely the cheapest due to the extreme heat in Eilat.
+The budget also plays a pretty large role in timing your visit to Eilat.
+June-July is likely the cheapest due to the extreme heat in Eilat.

 History of Eilat

-Solomon furthermore developed the area by building a Navy to transport gold and spices from Ophir through use of port’s.
+Solomon furthermore developed the area by building a Navy to transport gold and spices from Ophir through the use of ports.

 After hearing of Solomon’s accomplishments in Eilat, the Queen of Sheba was said to have passed through Eilat on her way to visit the King in Israel.

 During today’s age, Eilat continues to be partly characterized by its ports that draw tourists for shopping, restaurants, as well as excursions, such as scuba diving.

 Eilat’s ports additionally provide a great opportunity for sightseeing/dolphin watching if you’re in a more relaxed mood.